 Many researchers have used activated carbon, resins, biomass, carbon nanotubes, etc. to adsorb PFASs.
 Generally, the adsorption capacity of granular activated carbon (GAC) was 71.6-290 mg PFOS/g and 41.3120 mg PFOA/g, while the powdered activated carbon (PAC) was about 560 mg PFOS/g and 290500 mg PFOA/g.
 The adsorption capacity of the resin is 2002390 mg PFOS/g and 5251500 mg PFOA/g.
 Although minerals have adjustable mesoporous or modifiable layered structures, studies have shown that due to the hydrophilic nature of minerals, minerals have limited adsorption capacity to hydrophobic organic matter PFASs, and most minerals are less than 10 mg PFAS/g.

-As we mentioned above, membrane filtration has a significant effect on removing PFAS from water.
+As we mentioned above, membrane filtration such as PFAS water filter has a significant effect on removing PFAS from water.
 Since the effective diameter of PFASs molecules is about 1 nm, RO membranes and NF membranes can be applied to treat them.
 Tang et al. studied the removal of PFOS-containing wastewater by RO membrane, and the results showed that the removal rate of PFOS was over 99%.
 Subsequently, some researchers used membranes to filter PFAS in water, such as PFnA and FOSA.
 They all have a good PFAS removal rate.
 Therefore, physical adsorption is considered a promising technology on removal of pfas from water because of its simplicity, economy, and efficiency.

 ---Ultrasonic irradiation uses acoustic cavitation to apply a sound field to the solution to drive the reaction, thereby effectively degrading PFASs and other contaminants in the water.
 This method has the advantages of safety, stability, and relatively low energy consumption, and is an advanced method for removing micropollumines in water.
 However, the optimal decomposition conditions of different substrates are also different, and the control of ultrasonic reaction conditions is more difficult.
 So far, the use of ultrasonic technology to remove PFAS from water has not been implemented on a large scale.